Has the intimate, powerful experience of breastfeeding been compromised for you by the pain of cracked and bleeding

 - Any oozing of discolored fluids.

 Most women can diagnose themselves at home.
-If you’re concerned about extreme pain in your nipples and breasts and aren’t confident about the cause, don’t hesitate to make an appointment with your healthcare provider or with a lactation consultant.
+If you’re concerned about extreme pain in your nipples and breasts and aren’t confident about the cause, don’t hesitate to make an appointment with your health care provider or a lactation consultant.

 How to Treat Cracked Nipples

 Thankfully, most of the remedies are simple, cost-effective, and can be implemented without a visit to the doctor.

 Use these twelve remedies to begin the healing process and bring you some relief:

 1. Create a Breastfeeding Plan